Collège Jean-de-Brébeuf: History

-Collège Jean-de-Brébeuf was founded by the Jesuits in 1928.
+Collège Jean-de-Brébeuf was founded by the Jesuits in 1928, with the campus designed by Dalbé Viau and Alphonse Venne..
 The college was named after Catholic missionary and martyr Jean de Brébeuf.
-The college traces its origins to the merger of several institutions which became public ones in 1967, when the Quebec system of public colleges was created.
-Built in 1928, the campus was designed by Dalbé Viau and Alphonse Venne.

-It began accepting girls for secondary 1 to 5 starting from 2013 because of a need of funding.
+It became partially coeducational in 1968 and has been fully coeducational since 2014 when it began accepting girls for secondary 1 to 5 because of a need of funding.
 However, boys' and girls' classes take place in separate parts of the college before secondary 5.
 The school has been secular since 1986.

-On May 4, 2016, a college student celebration on campus got overly rowdy: smoke bombs were thrown into hallways and some classroom windows were broken.
+On May 4, 2016, a college student celebration on campus became rowdy: smoke bombs were thrown in hallways and classroom windows were broken.